 As you already know, we’re really into our food at NetCost Market and we have been thinking up easy ways to make your child’s lunch delicious as well as nutritious… AND even better, it’s all simple to make!
 In the true NetCost style we’re going to add a little European edge to make lunch interesting again.

-Explore other sources of energy filled carbs.
+Explore other sources of energy-filled carbs.
 Bread isn’t the only carbohydrate suitable for packed lunches.
-Rice, pasta, wraps and couscous can really add variety to lunch whilst keeping things healthy.
-Sundried tomato or pesto pasta is delicious, as too is a wrap filled to bursting with fresh spinach, ricotta and tomatoes.
+Rice, pasta, wraps, and couscous can really add variety to lunch whilst keeping things healthy.
+A sundried tomato or pesto pasta is delicious, as to is a wrap filled to bursting with fresh spinach, ricotta, and tomatoes.
 You could even use wraps to create mini cheese quesadillas or how about a delicious English muffin turned into a mini pizza!
 These are simple to create and fun, so you can get the children involved too!

-Make better snacking choices.
-Avoid those high sugar, processed snacks!
+Make better-snacking choices.
+Avoid those high-sugar, processed snacks!
 Instead always add some tasty, fresh fruit.
-For the little ones you can make fruit more interesting by creating fruit kebabs (another great way to introduce new foods) or a fruit salad.
+For the little ones, you can make fruit more interesting by creating fruit kebabs (another great way to introduce new foods) or a fruit salad.
 Keep it simple with bananas, they’re a classic and they’re a great source of energy.
-Keep your eye out for seasonal fruits and mix it up to keep lunch time healthy and interesting.
+Keep your eye out for seasonal fruits and mix them up to keep lunchtime healthy and interesting.

 *According to the 2015 Youth Risk Behavior Surveillance System (YRBSS)